skyfe79/Awesome/README.md

 ## Shell

+- [agency-agents](https://github.com/msitarzewski/agency-agents) - A complete AI agency at your fingertips - From frontend wizards to Reddit community ninjas, from whimsy injectors to reality checkers.
+Each agent is a specialized expert with personality, processes, and proven deliverables.
 - [skills](https://github.com/mattpocock/skills) - Skills for Real Engineers.
 Straight from my .claude directory.
 - [Claude-Code-Game-Studios](https://github.com/Donchitos/Claude-Code-Game-Studios) - Turn Claude Code into a full game dev studio — 49 AI agents, 72 workflow skills, and a complete coordination system mirroring real studio hierarchy.
 - [smux](https://github.com/ShawnPana/smux) - tmux config with built-in terminal automation and agent-to-agent communication.